Master of Fine Arts in Creative Writing with an Emphasis in Poetry

 Graduate Writing Workshops (12 credits):

-At least three of the four required writing workshops must be ENG 270 Graduate Poetry Workshop.
-This workshop must be taken in consecutive semesters during the first year.
+At least three of the four required writing workshops must be ENG 270 Graduate Poetry Workshop or ENG 238A Flex MFA: Workshop.
+Either ENG 270 Graduate Poetry Workshop or ENG 238A Flex MFA: Workshop must be taken in consecutive semesters during the first year.
 All workshop credits must be taken at the graduate level (200) to fulfill this requirement.
+All or some of the required workshops may be completed through Flex MFA registration.
 The department recommends that students work with several different instructors, as exposure to varied perspectives is crucial to one's development as a writer.
 Registration for required workshops is facilitated through the department.
 Students are welcome to take more than one workshop per semester on a space-available basis.

 Note: While students may apply to switch creative writing genres while they are in the MFA program, they should keep in mind that if their application is approved by the department, they are still required to take the three required workshops in the new genre of study which may extend their total number of semesters in the program.
 Students should check the department’s google drive folder for more information and procedures.